Generic Name: Idelalisib (eye del a LIS ib)

 - Very bad and sometimes deadly liver problems have happened with Zydelig (idelalisib).
 You will need to have your liver checked while you take this drug.
 Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

-- It is common to have loose stools (diarrhea) with this medicine.
-Sometimes, very bad or deadly diarrhea has happened with Zydelig.
-Call your doctor right away if you have very bad diarrhea or the number of bowel movements you have in a day goes up by 6 or more.
+- It is common to have diarrhea with Zydelig (idelalisib).
+Sometimes, severe or deadly diarrhea has happened with Zydelig (idelalisib).
+Call your doctor right away if you have severe diarrhea or the number of bowel movements you have in a day goes up by 6 or more.

-- Very bad and sometimes deadly infections have happened in patients who take this medicine.
+- Very bad and sometimes deadly infections have happened in patients who take Zydelig (idelalisib).
 If you have any infection, are taking antibiotics now or in the recent past, or have had many infections, talk with your doctor.

 - Call your doctor right away if you have any signs of infection like fever, chills, flu-like signs, very bad sore throat, ear or sinus pain, cough, more sputum or change in color of sputum, pain with passing urine, mouth sores, or a wound that will not heal.